xiilei/easyim/README.md

 easyim
 ======

 easy for web im (ajax longpolling)

+just an exercise,no longer maintaining it